 Health & Wellness

 As a Northwestern student, you are required by Illinois law and University regulations to show proof of immunizations and to submit a completed admission health record.
-Furthermore, exchange students are required to be enrolled in the Northwestern Student Health Insurance Plan (NU-SHIP) during their time at Northwestern.
-Exchange students are only enrolled in NU-SHIP for their term(s) of study.
-ULA will provide more information about the enrollment process, coverage dates, and premiums via email shortly before your arrival.
+Furthermore, exchange students are required to be enrolled in the Northwestern Visiting Scholar Plan (VSP) during their time at Northwestern.
+Exchange students are only enrolled in VSP for their term(s) of study.
+GLO will provide more information about the enrollment process, coverage dates, and premiums via email shortly before your arrival.

 For more information about health requirements and resources, visit:

-As an exchange student, you are not responsible for paying tuition to Northwestern; you will only be billed by Northwestern for your room and board (if you live on campus) and the Northwestern Student Health Insurance Plan (NU-SHIP).
+As an exchange student, you are not responsible for paying tuition to Northwestern; you will only be billed by Northwestern for your room and board (if you live on campus) and the Northwestern Visiting Scholar Plan (VSP) health insurance.
 You will also need to budget for the cost of textbooks, visa fees, and personal expenses during your time at Northwestern.
 Consult the exchange student Money Matters section for additional information about expected program costs, billing, payments, and other financial information.

 Contact Sara McGuinn, Senior Study Abroad Program Manager, at 847-491-4677.